 EDvestinU offers two different types of interest rates: fixed and variable.
 Fixed rates stay the same over the life of your loan, but start slightly higher than variable rates.
-EDvestinU’s variable rates range from 4.51% to 9.26% .
+EDvestinU’s variable rates range from 2.043% to 6.780% with the autopay discount.
 Variable rates may change while you’re repaying your loan.

 Variable rates are actually made up of two smaller rates: a benchmark and a margin.
 The margin is a fixed rate that EDvestinU gives you based on you or your cosigner’s creditworthiness.
 This gets added to the benchmark rate, which a third party controls and changes regularly to reflect trends in the lending market.
 EDvestinU uses the one-month LIBOR rate as the benchmark rate.

 EDvestinU offers a 0.5% rate discount for borrowers who sign up for automatic payments taken from a checking or savings account.
 It also offers a 1% rate discount to borrowers who start making repayments right away.